ipfs/ipfs-docs/docs/concepts/nodes.md

 #### Limitations of relay nodes:
 - v2 relays are "limited relays" that are designed to be used for [Direct Connection Upgrade through Relay](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md) (aka hole punching).
-- Not configurable in Kubo; uses a preset list of relays

 See [p2p-circuit relay](https://github.com/libp2p/specs/tree/master/relay)